• This field is for validation purposes and should be left unchanged.

 What are the consequences of not paying vehicle registration fees in Virginia?

-If you don’t pay your vehicle registration fees in Virginia, you could face fines and penalties.
-Your vehicle might become unregistered, which means you can’t drive it legally.
+You could face fines and penalties if you don’t pay your vehicle registration fees in Virginia.
+Your vehicle might become unregistered, so you can’t legally drive it.

 How do I appeal a property tax assessment in Virginia?

-To appeal a property tax assessment, contact your local board of equalization in Virginia.
+Contact your local board of equalization in Virginia to appeal a property tax assessment.
 They will help you through the process.

 What should I do if my property’s tax payment is overdue?

-If your property’s tax payment is late, reach out to your local tax office.
+Contact your local tax office if your property’s tax payment is late.
 They may offer a repayment plan to help you avoid more penalties.

 Who is responsible for collecting property taxes in Virginia?